 Bambi (1942), 70 minutes, D: Disney Studio

 Another appealing, popular Disney animated film classic, based on Felix Salten's book.
-The film follows newborn baby fawn Bambi as he grows up, becoming a leader of the herd, a magnificent stag.
-The maturing of Bambi illustrates the struggles, turmoil, and changes that accompany the changing of seasons, the passage of time, and life's survival.
+The legendary film followed newborn baby fawn Bambi as he grew up, experienced the loss of his mother by a hunter, and eventually became a leader of the herd - a magnificent stag.
+The maturing of Bambi illustrated the struggles, turmoil, and changes that accompanied the changing of seasons, the passage of time, and life's survival, as he came of age and completed the cycle of life.
 With memorable supporting characters and forest friends of Bambi, including Thumper the rabbit, Flower the skunk and Owl the owl.
-Memorable scenes include the killing of Bambi's mother, and the forest fire.
+Memorable scenes included the killing of Bambi's mother, and the forest fire.

 Casablanca (1942), 104 minutes, D: Michael Curtiz

 The best-loved film of all time, a perennial-favorite, a must-see classic and Best Picture.
+[Note: The date given for the film is often either 1942 and 1943.
+That was because its limited premiere was in 1942, but the film did not play nationally, or in Los Angeles, until 1943.]
 A tale of intrigue, romance, love lost, heroism, and conscience, with a well-paced dialogue, sentimental script, moody and atmospheric sets, and a first-rate cast of memorable characters.
-Set during World War II in Casablanca (North Africa) at a seedy Algerian saloon/nightclub run by cynical saloonkeeper Richard "Rick" Blaine (Humphrey Bogart).
-The Cafe Americain is filled with European refugees, smugglers, thieves and Nazis.
-Into his joint walks now-married long-lost-love Ilsa Lund Laszlo (Ingrid Bergman) and her underground Resistance freedom-fighter husband Victor Laszlo (Paul Henreid), who are trying to arrange their escape from the Nazis.
-Vivid memories of Rick's and Ilsa's passionate Paris love affair (just before the Germans occupied the city) ending in betrayal are shown in flashback.
-Ilsa asks Rick to them escape to neutral Lisbon, because he has two "letters of transit" - will he give the letters to them, or will she stay with Rick?
+Set during World War II in Casablanca (North Africa) at a seedy Algerian saloon/nightclub run by cynical saloonkeeper Richard "Rick" Blaine (Humphrey Bogart), an American expatriate.
+The Cafe Americain was filled with European refugees, smugglers, thieves and Nazis.
+Into his joint walked now-married, long-lost-love Ilsa Lund Laszlo (Ingrid Bergman) and her underground Resistance freedom-fighter husband Victor Laszlo (Paul Henreid), who were trying to arrange their escape from the Nazis.
+They urged him to help support the French Resistance movement.
+Vivid memories of Rick's and the luminous Ilsa's passionate Paris love affair (just before the Germans occupied the city) ending in betrayal were shown in flashback.
+Ilsa asked Rick to help them escape to neutral Lisbon, because he had two "letters of transit" - would he give the letters to them, or would she stay with Rick?

 Cat People (1942), 73 minutes, D: Jacques Tourneur

 A classic, suspenseful RKO horror film, the first produced by horror film master Val Lewton (and his biggest hit), with moody and sinister atmosphere, eerie sound effects, subtle understatement, interesting camera angles, and judicious use of shock effects.
-An ship-building architect Oliver Reed (Kent Smith) marries a mysterious but beautiful young fashion designer Irena Dubrovna (Simone Simon).
-He worries when his obsessed wife refuses to consummate the marriage.
-She believes she has inherited her Balkan family's ancient and evil curse from the homeland - part of a legend that if she becomes sexually and passionately aroused, she may be transformed into a killer panther and hunt and kill her lover.
-Psychiatrist Dr. Judd (Tom Conway) foolishly thinks he can cure her.
+An ship-building architect Oliver Reed (Kent Smith) married a mysterious but beautiful young fashion designer Irena Dubrovna (Simone Simon).
+He worried when his obsessed wife refused to consummate the marriage.
+She believed she had inherited her Balkan family's ancient and evil curse from the homeland - part of a legend that if she became sexually and passionately aroused, she might be transformed into a killer panther and hunt and kill her lover.
+Psychiatrist Dr. Judd (Tom Conway) foolishly thought he could cure her.

 Gentleman Jim (1942), 104 minutes, D: Raoul Walsh